tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 This was not part of my plan.
 I was angry, shocked, and nauseous, but I was left with no choice as she got up from her squeaking chair and ushered me out of her room.
 My arms were promptly filled with loose papers and another copy of her agent card, on top of a single folder labeled “Previous Owner’s Additional Information.”

-Her arm brushed against my shoulder and I jumped as her nails lingered for a moment on the small of my back.
-For a second, I swore it felt like my sweater was caught in thin spindly branches.

 With a slight push I was out, and the door then shut behind me with a resounding thwack.
 The immediate sound of a lock being turned echoed down the unending corridor to both the left and right of me.
 I ambled my way out of the building feeling foggy and unsettled.

 This is not how I wanted to start my first day in my new home.